-The Section 13(1) of Coal Bearing Area Act talks about the appropriate amount of compensation to be paid, to the person the land is acquired from as per Section 9 of the same act.
-The compensation money was to be paid to the land holders of the 15 villages under Basundhara-Kulda region within few years of publication of section 4 (1), i.e., 1987.
+The Section 13(1) of Coal Bearing Area Act talks about the appropriate amount of compensation to be paid, to the person the land is acquired from as per Section 9 of the same act.54 The compensation money was to be paid to the land holders of the 15 villages under Basundhara-Kulda region55 within few years of publication of section 4 (1), i.e., 1987.
 But decades passed and people remain uncompensated.
-So, later on after a long period battle between the land holders and MCL in the High Court of Odisha and later in the Supreme court of India, the Supreme Court directed MCL in 2012-13 to provide compensation money as per the market value of the properties on September, 2010.
-For this purpose, a Claim Commission was established by Supreme Court having their offices in Bhubaneswar and Sundargarh.
+So, later on after a long period battle between the land holders and MCL in the High Court of Odisha and later in the Supreme court of India, the Supreme Court directed MCL in 2012-13 to provide compensation was established by Supreme Court having their offices in Bhubaneswar and Sundargarh.
 The compensation was directed to be paid in accordance with 'Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Bill, 2013'.
-The MCL was said to complete payment of compensation to people of 10 villages (namely Balinga, Bankibahal, Garjanbahal, Sardega, Karlikachar, Gopalpur, Kunda, Siarmal, Bangurkela and Tiklipada) before the end of 2017.
+The MCL was said to complete payment of compensation to people of 10 villages (namely Balinga, Bankibahal, Garjanbahal, Sardega, Karlikachar, Gopalpur, Kunda, Siarmal, Bangurkela and Tiklipada) before the end of 2017.57

 In the Sundargarh District, the resettlement and rehabilitation for mining induced displaced people were to be provided as per the plan prepared according to the norms of the State Government.
 MCL adopted the Policy for 'Rehabilitation of Displaced Persons/families in connection with establishment of Mining Project, 1998'; for the resettlement and rehabilitation of the outsees of the acquired lands.
-But in the case of Mahanadi Coalfields Ltd. & Anr Versus Mathias Oram & Ors, Supreme court passed the order on 25th October, 2013; that said, in terms of infrastructure, resettlement was supposed to be in accordance to 'Odisha Resettlement and Rehabilitation Policy, 2006' and 'Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Bill, 2013'.
-The MCL was directed to complete its resettlement colonies in Barpali II and Chhatenpali for the displaced before the end of 2017, but no such steps to relocate and rehabilitate people have been taken so far.
-R & R Policy of 2006 and 2013 further includes benefits such as; provision of employment to the eligible people of the displaces families, entitlement to housing plots, construction of amenities and provision of medical facilities, schools and community centres, etc.
+But in the case of Mahanadi Coalfields Ltd. & Anr Versus Mathias Oram & Ors58, Supreme court passed the order on 25th October, 2013; that said, in terms of infrastructure, resettlement was supposed to be in accordance to 'Odisha Resettlement and Rehabilitation and Resettlement Bill, 2013'.
+The MCL was directed to complete its resettlement colonies in Barpali II and Chhatenpali for the displaced before the end of 2017, but no such steps to relocate and rehabilitate people have been taken so far.59 R & R Policy of 2006 and 2013 further includes benefits such as; provision of employment to the eligible people of the displaces families, entitlement to housing plots, construction of amenities and provision of medical facilities, schools and community centres, etc.60

 The completion of speculation of total land to be acquired by CBA Act was done in 1993 in Ib Block-XI.
 According to notice, 7632.
-93 Ac of area was to be acquired of the IB Block-VIII villages and 12209.33 Ac of area was to be acquired of the Ib Block-XI villages.
-In total, according to notice 19842.26 Ac of area was to be acquired of the Hemgir region.
+93 Ac of area was to be acquired of the IB Block-VIII villages and 12209.33 Ac of area was to be acquired of the Ib Block-XI villages.61 In total, according to notice 19842.26 Ac of area was to be acquired of the Hemgir region.
 However, the actual acquisition of land has not been done fully till 2023.
-The mining project at Kulda OCP, which is a part of Ib valley Coalfields, have caused the displacement of 1210 persons of 233 number of families from occupied villages till 2018.
-For the displaced R & R sites are being constructed in Chhatenpali and Badkhalia under Lephripada Tehasil and Sarangijharia, Barpali I, Barpali II and Tikilipada under Hemgir Tehsil.
-As per the notification issued by District Collector of Sundargarh, there have not any list of displaced families and/or plan for Resettlement and Rehabilitation been submitted or approved by the Collector of Sundargarh.
-As per this notice, no certificate of completion has been issued till date by the district collector for any of the 6 R & R sites.
+The mining project at Kulda OCP, which is a part of Ib valley Coalfields, have caused the displacement of 1210 persons of 233 number of families from occupied villages till 2018.62 For the displaced R & R sites are being constructed in Chhatenpali and Badkhalia under Lephripada Tehasil and Sarangijharia, Barpali I, Barpali II and Tikilipada under Hemgir Tehsil.63 As per the notification issued by District Collector of Sundargarh, there have not any list of displaced families and/or plan for Resettlement and Rehabilitation been submitted or approved by the Collector for any of the 6 R & R sites.
 Many people of few villages have been displaced and relocated, but without any proper R & R planning and no pattas have been issued in the name of any of the displaced till date.